-Folio lets users create pre-configured libraries.
+Folio lets users create and manage pre-configured libraries.
 When a user creates a document in a specially configured AODocs Folio library, a new pre-configured library is created.

 This article is aimed at AODocs super administrators and library creators.
 It describes how to set up Folio on your domain.